Earring: Dangle earrings

 Dangle earrings (also known as drop earrings) are designed to suspend from the bottoms of the earlobes.
 Their lengths vary from a centimeter or two, all the way to brushing the wearer's shoulders.
 A pierced dangle earring is generally attached to the ear with a thin wire passing through the earlobe.
 It may connect to itself with a small hook at the back, or in the French hook design, the wire passes through the earlobe piercing without closure, although small plastic or silicone retainers are sometimes used on ends.
 Rarely, dangle earrings use the post attachment design.
 There are also variants that attach without piercing.

 Huggy earrings

 Huggy earrings are hoops that closely follow the curve of the earlobe, instead of dangling down beneath it as in regular hoop earrings.
 Commonly, stones are channel set in huggy earrings.

 Ear thread

 Ear thread, or earthreader, ear string, or threader earrings, are a chain that is thin enough to slip into the ear hole, dangling down at the back.
 Sometimes, people add beads or other materials onto the chain, so the chain dangles with beads below the ear.

 Jhumka earrings

-A type of dangling bell-shaped traditional earrings mostly worn by women of Indian subcontinent.
+A type of dangling bell-shaped traditional earrings mostly worn by women of the Indian subcontinent.